 Homeowners everywhere from Alaska to Texas, need to consider the risks of frozen pipes in their homes.
-Water damage and freezing claims were the second-most frequent type of claims filed in the United States between 2010 and 2014, which means about one in fifty-five insured homes files a claim every year.
+Water damage and freezing claims were the second-most frequent type of claims filed in the United States between 2014 and 2018, with about one in 50 insured homes making a claim each year.

 Though water freezes at thirty-two degrees Fahrenheit, pipes act as a barrier so water inside them generally doesn’t freeze until it is below twenty degrees.
 Pipes with little or no insulation could freeze when the outside temperature dips under twenty degrees.